CFB North Bay: End of Air Defence Operations in the Underground Complex

 On 26 October 2006, the Base Commander Colonel Rick Pitre led a parade of personnel in a ceremonial march-out of the Underground Complex, symbolically closing out all military operations in the Underground Complex for good.
 Since then the UGC has been maintained in "warm storage".
 All of its furniture, effects and equipment were removed except for the environmental controls, equipment and machinery in the Power Cavern.
 The Power Cavern (life support for the Underground Complex) has continued to provide heat, ventilation, air conditioning and other utility operations to prevent the complex from falling into decay.
-It is hoped that the complex will be leased or bought; it is one of the most secure, fire-safe facilities in the country, endowed with precision environmental controls ideal, altogether ideal for uses such as an archives storage.
+It is hoped that the complex will be leased or bought; it is one of the most secure, fire-safe facilities in the country, endowed with precision environmental controls that are ideal for certain uses such as an archives storage.

 One option that arose: after three years of visits and discussions with DND and the base the Canadian motion picture company Alcina Pictures shot part of a science fiction movie in the Underground Complex.
 The low budget production, called The Colony, stars Laurence Fishburne, Bill Paxton and Kevin Zegers.
 In 2007, the base began entertaining the idea of using the UGC as a site for motion picture and television productions as a means to help offset its operating cost.
 Maintaining the UGC in warm storage required an outlay of $1,500 per day, with no foreseeable sale or lease of the site on the horizon, and many visitors had remarked about the Dr. Strangelove/mad scientist's lair look of the complex.
 The Ontario Media Development Corporation was subsequently contacted by the base, and representatives given a comprehensive tour.
 The Colony resulted, but, the requirements of security, logistics and other operations of the base for the movie proved staggering.
 The Underground Complex will not be used in this capacity again.

 In 2005, the Main Installation and Power Cavern were designated as Federal Heritage Buildings, "Control Building 55" and "Power Cavern 53", on the Register of the Government of Canada Heritage Buildings.